vinicius-r-silva/Pra_Vale/README.md

 In the same way as the first item, the detailed explanation on how to configure the workspace can be found in the follow link: http://wiki.ros.org/catkin/Tutorials/create_a_workspace

-If you want only copy and pase the required commands, follow the steps below:
+If you want only copy and paste the required commands, follow the steps below:
 ```
 sudo apt-get install ros-melodic-catkin python-catkin-tools
 ```